 In today’s day and age, providing a great experience to consumers is as important as your product or service.
-Packaging and presentation play a major role in determining success of a product.
+Packaging and presentation play a major role in determining the success of a product.

-Same goes with your content.
-Its readability, information architecture, and user experience matters more than ever.
-In addition, it has to render well on the most commonly used devices like smartphones, tablets and desktops.
+Same goes with your website content planning.
+Its readability and user experience matter more than ever.
+In addition, it has to render well on the most commonly used devices like smartphones, tablets, and desktops.

-So your content strategy must also include how your plan for the UX that encloses your content and deliver the best reading experience.
+So your website content strategy must also include how your plan for the UX that encloses your content and deliver the best reading experience.
 Here are some things to think about: